orblivion/ntfy/.sandstorm/README.md

 ### [Remove Features](README_DETAILS.md#remove-features)

-**For the initial release we will remove** these features from the UI to avoid confusing the user:
+**For the initial release we remove** these features from the UI to avoid confusing the user:

-- [x] Embedded docs - maybe?
+- [x] Embedded docs
 - [x] "Logging in" for protected topics
 - [x] "Service URL" field for sending notifications, and similar.
 For simplicity, just assume we're referring to the given grain.
 - [x] "Forward to email" - I'm assuming this won't work without outgoing connections (though we could add it with some work).